Expressions in debugger commands

 A limited expression syntax can be used in debugger commands.

-Some debugger commands such as display take an expression as argument.
+Some debugger commands such as display, print and call take expressions as arguments.
 The Genero debugger supports a reduced syntax for command expressions described in this section.
 For a detailed description of comparison operators, constant values and operands, see Expressions.

 Syntax